Before lighting fire, please check for any local burn restrictions.

-When there is no burn ban, burning on DNR-protected lands may be allowed if:
+When there is no burn restriction, burning on DNR-protected lands may be allowed if:

 - You are the landowner of the property where the burning will occur, or you have obtained written permission to burn on the property from the landowner or the landowner’s designated representative, and

 - Prohibited materials are not burned, which includes: garbage, dead animals, asphalt, petroleum products, paints, rubber products, plastics, treated wood, metal or any substance other than natural vegetation, which when burned releases toxic emissions, dense smoke, or odors.

 - The burning will not occur within the boundary of an Urban Growth Area unless the purpose of burning is to improve or maintain fire dependent ecosystems for rare plants or animals, and

 - You are not burning debris generated from a land clearing operation.
 This also includes yard and garden materials moved from your improved property, and

 - You follow the Rule Burn or Permit Burn (see Burn Permits).